 All of the raw materials the Company requires to carry on its business are readily available through normal supply or business contracting channels in Canada and the United States.
 Since commencing exploration activities at the Livengood Gold Project in mid-2006, the Company has been able to secure the appropriate personnel, equipment and supplies required to conduct its contemplated programs.
-While it has experienced difficulty in procuring some equipment, such as drill equipment or services, experienced drillers and timely assay laboratory services in previous years, the recent overall slowdown in the mineral exploration business has resulted in more equipment and services being made available on a timely basis.
-As a result, the Company does not believe that it will experience any shortages of required personnel, equipment or supplies in the foreseeable future.
+The Company does not believe that it will experience any shortages of required personnel, equipment or supplies in the foreseeable future.